 The fourth installment in the series, Chain Of Fools, was published in May, 1996 and was nominated for both the Shamus and Anthony Awards.
 The Harry James Denton novels have been published in Japan, Germany, France, and the United Kingdom.

-Womack’s latest novel, published in June 2014, was his first collaboration with another writer.
-He and New York City-based screenwriter Wayne McDaniel partnered on Resurrection Bay, which was based on the real-life story of Alaska’s most famous serial killer, Robert Hansen.
+Resurrection Bay, published in June 2014, was his first collaboration with another writer.
+He and New York City-based screenwriter Wayne McDaniel partnered on the book, which was based on the real-life story of Alaska’s most famous serial killer, Robert Hansen.

 A native of Nashville, Tennessee, Womack is a graduate of Western Reserve Academy and Tulane University, where an unpublished novel of his was the first novel ever accepted as an undergraduate honors thesis.
 He also holds a Master of Fine Arts degree in English and Writing from the Southampton College writing program.

 He was a founding member and has served on the Board of Directors of the Tennessee Screenwriting Association, has been a Regional Vice-President of the Mystery Writers of America and for several years led a fiction writing workshop at the Tennessee State Prison.
 He also served on the Board of Governors of the Mid-South regional chapter of the National Academy of Television Arts and Sciences.

 Womack co-wrote the screenplay for Proudheart, an original made-for-cable movie which premiered in August, 1993 on The Nashville Network.
 Proudheart was nominated for a CableAce Award.
 He also co-wrote the ABC-TV film Volcano: Fire On The Mountain, which first aired in February, 1997 and was one of the highest-rated TV movies of the year.

 Womack is a former president of Novelists, Inc., an organization of multi-published professional novelists.
 He is still a member of Novelists, Inc. as well as The Mystery Writers of America and The Writers Guild of America, East.
 A frequent speaker, Womack regularly appears on writers’ panels and at book fairs.